Easy-to-read medicine information about lansoprazole – what it is, how to take it safely and possible side effects.

 - Swallow the capsule whole with a glass of water.
 Do not crush or chew – the medicine doesn't work properly if the capsule is crushed or chewed.

 - Lansoprazole can be taken before or after food, although taking it 30 to 60 minutes before food is preferable.

 - If you forget to take your dose, take it as soon as you remember.
 But, if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.

 Avoid long-term use – choose wisely

 If you don’t need them, PPIs like lansoprazole should not be taken long term, because of the possible side effects.
-These include an increased risk of bone fractures, chest infections, kidney problems and nutrient deficiencies such as low magnesium.
-If you’ve been taking a PPI for reflux for longer than 4 to 8 weeks, and your symptoms seem to be well managed, it’s a good idea to talk to your health care provider about reviewing your medicine.
+There may be a small increased risk of bone fractures, chest infections, kidney problems and nutrient deficiencies such as low magnesium and low vitamin B12.
+If you’ve been taking a PPI for reflux for longer than 4 to 8 weeks, and your symptoms seem to be well managed, it’s a good idea to talk to your healthcare provider about reviewing your medicine.
 They may recommend stepping down your treatment.
 This could include:

 - reducing your daily dose of lansoprazole

 - taking lansoprazole only when you experience the symptoms of heartburn and reflux (also known as on-demand therapy)

 - stopping treatment completely, as your symptoms may not return.